 Also, if you are doing things right, there is absolutely no need to baste or mop every 15 or 30 minutes, that is pretty much a waste of time and effort and does nothing to add moisture to your ribs or brisket.
 NOTE: Some Pitmasters are strong proponents of “spritzing”, which supposedly helps develop a better bark on your meat.
 What you will want to do is to add a water pan to your smoker to keep the humidity levels up, especially if you live in a dry climate like I do.
 Also pay attention to the FTC and foiling techniques mentioned elsewhere in the article.

-Eating BBQIf you actually need to read this, then kill yourself.
+Eating BBQ–If you actually need to read this, then kill yourself.
 Use your hands, dummy.
-I’ll will admit that there are some BBQ sandwiches that are so absolutely awesome that they almost require a knife and a fork to be eaten, but for the most part BBQ is finger-licking good food, wet wipes required.
+I’ll admit that there are some BBQ sandwiches that are so absolutely awesome that they almost require a knife and a fork to be eaten, but for the most part BBQ is finger-licking good food, wet wipes required.

-Foiling, Boating and FTC!These are very important concepts, so pay attention.
+Foiling, Boating and FTC!–These are very important concepts, so pay attention.
 Foiling is just wrapping your smoked and cooked meat in foil to preserve juices and to continue the slow cooking process.
 Boating is using an aluminum foil pan with marinade or juices, and covered with aluminum foil.
 FTC (foiling, wrapping in a towel, and putting in a cooler) after the meat is smoked and cooked will allow the meat to slowly cook for a while and will guarantee a tender and delicious cut of meat that is not dried out.
 The FTC concept is especially important for large Boston Butts (before pulling) and Beef Briskets.
 I’ve had these delicious hunks of smoked and cooked meat that stay piping hot for hours using this method.

-The ultimate home use Smoker may be the Rec-Tec pellet smoker which has gotten rave reviews.
+The ultimate home use Smoker may be the Rec-Tec pellet smoker or a Trager, which have gotten rave reviews.
 Choose whatever your tastes and budget allow, and if you know what you are doing, you can make great BBQ for almost any type of smoker.
 I would not, however, recommend using a gas grill for any serious type of BBQ smoking.
 Look, I have one and use it all the time, but for grilling, NOT smoking.
 Here is my setup, my Bradley encased in a Husky Cabinet, modified with a smokestack and other goodies.

 Heat and Thermometers-If you don’t take anything else to heart in these ABCs, listen to this.
 Other than the actual cut and preparation of your meat, there is nothing more critical than smoking and cooking your meat to the proper temperature.
 There are a zillion different types of meat thermometers, those with remote beepers and even those with an app for your iPhone.
 Impressive, but not necessary.
-I use a Thermapen (shown below) and these are the most useful and accurate devices made.
+I use a Digital Instant Read Meat Thermometer (shown below) and these are the most useful and accurate devices made.
 They read the temperature instantly and are now available in ones that are backlit for those situations when you are still cooking in the dead of night.

-Injection or Brine?
-Or neither?
+Injection or Brine?– Or neither?
 This is a controversial subject and personally I’m not a big proponent of injecting either a Boston Butt or a beef brisket.
 I think that both pieces have enough natural fat and flavor, and if you follow the FTC protocol, you should have a juicy result.
 I’ve tried it both ways, and cannot really report that injecting helps in any perceptible way.
 I do brine whole chickens and stuff the carcass with chopped up apples, carrots and celery before smoking, but that’s not BBQ.
 I make a marinade of Wickers, apple juice and the de-fatted natural juices of the pork butt and mix a small amount with the pork after pulling and the BBQ is plenty juicy without injection.
 If you feel you must inject your brisket, fine, use some beef base mixed with apple juice and a little Worcestershire sauce.
 I feel that boating a brisket and the FTC is much more critical than the injection.

 Juice or Myoglobin is NOT blood and should not be a concern as all BBQ and brisket is cooked well, well done, to an internal temperature of near or over 200 F. A rare steak has an internal temperature of around 125 F. Cuts of meat like briskets and pork shoulders must be cooked low and slow, and to the point to where all the fat and collagen breaks down.
 This is not negotiable.
 Smoking and grilling are two different things and that concept is the most important thing you need to take from this article.
 I love a good, rare steak, but rare temperatures have no place in the land of BBQ.